Reliable Deck Repairs for La Vernia Homes

 Where do deck boards often rot first?

 Rot in deck boards typically starts where there’s high moisture and little airflow.
-This is common in spots where boards meet the frame or where water pools and lingers.
-Ends of boards are especially vulnerable, since they soak up water more easily.
+This typically includes spots where boards attach to the support structure or where water collects and doesn’t dry quickly.
+The cut ends of boards soak up water easily, since they soak up water more easily.

 Consistent upkeep like sealing, staining, and clearing gaps for drainage reduces the chance of rot.
 Annual inspections of these problem areas let you catch rot before it spreads.